-BSS was one of the first music programs in the country to embrace the Suzuki Early Childhood Education Curriculum designed by Dorothy Jones.
+BSS was one of the first music programs in the country to embrace the Suzuki Early Childhood Education Curriculum inspired by Dr. Suzuki and designed by Dorothy Jones, Suzuki Association of the Americas (SAA) Teacher Trainer.
 Weekly parent/child classes are offered where parents learn to help their children (birth to 3 years of age) develop an awareness of rhythms, melodies and movements.
-The SAA registered ECE Teacher helps parents to build a repertoire of lullabies, action songs and nursery rhymes which serve to enrich the learning environment at home.
+Our SAA registered ECE Teachers helps parents to build a repertoire of lullabies, action songs and nursery rhymes which serve to enrich the learning environment at home.

 THE SUZUKI EARLY CHILDHOOD EDUCATION PROGRAM